geomarker-io/st_pm_hex/README.md

 - use `06_make_AOD_data.R` to extract all non-missing AOD data from folder of rasters as a data.table fst file keyed on h3 and date
 - `h3data_aod.fst` (saved as `s3://geomarker/st_pm_hex/aod.fst`) takes up 6.9 GB in RAM and 1.1 GB on disk

-## ?? get NEI data
+## 7. get NEI data

 - [NEI](https://www.epa.gov/air-emissions-inventories/national-emissions-inventory-nei) is the National Emissions Inventory Database
-  - point data available in 2008, 2011, 2014, 2017
+  - data available in 2008, 2011, 2014, 2017
-- NEI has more than industrial emissions data
 - [scc](https://ofmpub.epa.gov/sccwebservices/sccsearch/) is a code which defines the type of emissions
-  - includes aircraft, other non-point sources
-  - county = "Multiple (portable facilities)" is for non-point sources averaged over a whole county; use `fips code` in this case?
+- EIS is grouping of SCC codes into: point, nonpoint, onroad, nonroad, and event sources
+- script will output `nei_county_pm25.rds`  and `nei_point_pm25.rds` files (saved as `s3://geomarker/nei/nei_county_pm25.rds` and `s3://geomarker/nei/nei_point_pm25.rds`)
+- county file contains `total_pm25` for each `fips`, each `nei_year` (2008, 2011, 2014, or 2017), and each `eis` category (point, nonpoint, onroad, nonroad, event)
+    - event data is not available for 2008
+    - at the time, nonpoint, and onroad data was not yet available for 2017
+- point file contains sf object with `h3` geohash, and `total_pm25` for each `nei_year` (all `eis` codes are equal to "point" for this file)
+- note that only non-zero emission estimates are included for each county, so if a county-year row is no present in the file, it can be assumed that there were zero total pm2.5 emissions

 ## ?? get GFED data